 You may park in any permitted parking space within the lot to which you’ve been assigned and for which you have a sticker.

 Students and faculty are not to park in any visitor zones or spaces.
-Again, parking fines in visitor zones are double.
+Again, parking fines in visitor zones are larger.

 Students should note that there are no special parking zones or regulations which take effect after 5 pm or on weekends.
 Park in the lot assigned to you no matter what the time of day or the circumstance.
 In addition, there are no special considerations for “short-term” parking.
 Remember that individual convenience is not the governing principal when it comes to campus parking!

 Students who park close to a dormitory in order to unload groceries or laundry should put on their vehicle’s “flasher” lights which will indicate they are parked in that spot for a very short period of time.

 Centennial Residents: Please note that two “15 Minute Zone” spots have been created for you in the faculty lot (SQUARE symbol) behind Centennial Hall.
 These two spots may be used for 15 minutes only and cars parked in these spots must have their flashers operating!
 If you drive into the lot and those two parking spots are being used, you must leave the lot and come back later — DO NOT PARK IN FACULTY/STAFF PARKING SPOTS!!!!!!!